-At a high level, given a control, the forward equations \eqref{eq:forward_state} to \eqref{eq:forward_collision} for the state $\bx(\cdot)$ and the backward equations \rev{\eqref{eq:backward_costate}, \eqref{eq:backward_terminal} and \eqref{eq:backward_jump_form2}} for the costate $\blambda(\cdot)$ are satisfied by solving the corresponding forward and backward problems, respectively.
+At a high level, given a control, the forward equations \eqref{eq:forward_state} to \eqref{eq:forward_collision} for the state $\bx(\cdot)$ and the backward equations \eqref{eq:backward_costate}, \eqref{eq:backward_terminal} and \eqref{eq:backward_jump_form2} for the costate $\blambda(\cdot)$ are satisfied by solving the corresponding forward and backward problems, respectively.
 It remains to find the optimal control $\bu(\cdot)$ such that \eqref{eq:minimal_condition} is also satisfied.
 To this end, we propose an iterative method.
 In the $k$-th iteration, given the control $\bu^k(\cdot)$, we compute $\bx^k(\cdot), \blambda^k(\cdot)$ by solving the forward and backward dynamics, respectively.
 We then update the control using the information from minimizing the Hamiltonian \eqref{eq:minimal_condition}.
 To be specific, we define the minimizer $\bu_{*}^{k+1}(\cdot)$ in the $k$-th iteration by

-\rev{ If we update $\bu^{k+1} = \bu^{k+1}_{*}$, we arrive at the method of successive approximations (MSA)~\cite{msa2}, see Algorithm \ref{alg:vanillaMSA} below.
-We will provide a convergence analysis of this algorithm under certain conditions discussed in Section~\ref{sec:convergence}.
-To enhance the applicability and robustness of the algorithm in numerical computation, we introduce a relaxed version to update $\bu^{k+1}$ (see \eqref{eq:u_relax_update}) in Section~\ref{sec:relaxed_MSA}. }
+If we update $\bu^{k+1} = \bu^{k+1}_{*}$, we arrive at the method of successive approximations (MSA)~\citep{msa2}.
+To enhance the applicability and robustness of the algorithm in numerical computation, we introduce a relaxed version to update $\bu^{k+1}$ (see \eqref{eq:u_relax_update}) in Section~\ref{sec:relaxed_MSA}.